18F/analytics-reporter/README.md

 * Grant that email address `Read, Analyze & Collaborate` permissions on the Google Analytics profile(s) whose data you wish to publish.

-* Set environment variables for your app's generated email address, and for the profile you authorized it to:
+* Set environment variables for `analytics-reporter`.
+It needs email address of service account, and view ID in the profile you authorized it to:

 ```bash
 export ANALYTICS_REPORT_EMAIL="YYYYYYY@developer.gserviceaccount.com"